Jennifer Clyburn Reed: Education

 Reed taught as an elementary and middle schoolteacher for 28 years.
-She taught and coordinated the Advancement Via Individual Determination (AVID) colleges preparatory system at Richland County Middle School.
+She taught and coordinated the Advancement Via Individual Determination (AVID) colleges preparatory system at Dent Middle School, a Richland County District 2 school.
 Reed was an education specialist for the South Carolina Department of Education and worked as a school district literacy coach for the South Carolina Reading Initiative.
 Reed also taught English language arts.
 By November 2020, she had retired as an educator.
 Reed also helped manage her father’s campaign in 2020 earning $45,000 campaign funds.

 Until her retirement in 2021, Reed was director of the center for the education and equity of African American students at the University of South Carolina.
 She helped to design the Apple Core Initiative scholarship program for freshmen students at the University of South Carolina.
 Reed served on the selection committee for the Emily Clyburn Honors College Scholarship at the South Carolina State University.